oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab11.md

 In this lab, you will upload an externally generated key to the Key Vault server, and activate it for the database.

 ### Prerequisites
-This lab assumes you have completed lab 10.
+This lab builds on concepts and operations from lab 10.
+Complete lab 10 first before starting this lab.

 ## Task 1: Generate a key external to Oracle Key Vault